 This is where you connect the audio output from your computer when connected to the DVI input.
 A commercially available audio cable is required.
-On MT860 this AUDIO input mini jack is used for Viewer and LAN exclusively.

 4. RGB OUT Connector (Mini D-Sub 15 Pin)

 You can use this connector to loop your computer image to an external monitor from the RGB 1 or 2 input source.